Category Archives: Waukegan, Illinois

 1863: Benjamin S. Kennicott to John Emerson Anderson

-The following letter was written by Benjamin S. Kennicott (1817-1877) of Waukegan, Illinois.
+The following letters were written by Benjamin S. Kennicott (1817-1877) of Waukegan, Illinois.
 In the 1850 US Census, Benjamin—a native of Saratoga county, New York—was enumerated in Waukegan with his wife, Jane (b.
 1822), and two children, Melissa (1842-1860) and John (b.
 1846).
 At that time, his occupation was given as a bookkeeper.
-When he wrote this letter in August 1863, he was most likely a widower, but he remarried in April 1868 to Helen M. Edgecomb (1835-1928), the daughter of John Edgecomb (1803-1878) and Abby Gates (1806-1893) who outlived him by 50 years.
+When he wrote these letters in late 1863, he was most likely a widower, but he remarried in April 1868 to Helen M. Edgecomb (1835-1928), the daughter of John Edgecomb (1803-1878) and Abby Gates (1806-1893) who outlived him by 50 years.

+Benjamin wrote the letters to his friend John “Emerson” Anderson.
+At the time of the August 1863 letter, Emerson was serving in Co.
+D, 2nd Massachusetts Infantry and probably at the regimental camp near Kelly’s Ford, Virginia.
 The letter provides us with a good description of Waukegan, Illinois, where Emerson Anderson once worked as a boot maker in the S. S. Greenleaf & Company, boot & shoe manufacturing firm.

 Genesee Street became the primary business street in Waukegan, Illinois, in the 1860s.